SoftwareGuy/Ignorance/README.md

 ## Credits
 - Coffee donators: Thank you so much.
+- uwee: Offered resources to crank out a build box for compiling ENET for Android.
 - nxrighthere: Debugging my broken code and identifying my packet code fuckups
 - Draknith (on Mirror Discord): Testing and mapping Reliable/Unreliable channels in Mirror to ENET Channels, testing.
 - Paul (on Mirror Discord): A champion beyond words.